 All Texans living with substance use disorders should be able to access the treatment and supports they need, regardless of their income.
-As Texas tries to tackle the issue of substance use disorders across the state, CPPP has created a new fact sheet that explains the key role of Medicaid and provides steps state leaders can take to improve access to treatment services through Texas Medicaid.
+As Texas tries to tackle the issue of substance use disorders across the state, CPPP has created a new brief that explains the key role of Medicaid and federal block grants and provides steps state leaders can take to improve access to treatment services.

 The recent surge in opioid-related addiction and deaths across the United States is bringing new attention to long-standing inadequate access to publicly funded treatment programs for substance use disorder (SUD), especially for low-income and uninsured people.
 Today’s need for SUD treatment and recovery support services is critical, with a record 63,600 people having died from drug overdoses nationwide in 2016.